In this blog post, we will be looking at how to reduce recruitment costs for your organisation.

 - Knock on effects to other employees (in the case of a manager leaving or increased workload on other employees temporarily)

 The length of the hiring process has an immense cost to the business.
 From job opening to an accepted offer, the average hiring time lasts 10-12 weeks.
 During this entire period, the job role is still unfulfilled, leading to a whole host of different costs, as mentioned above.

 Importance of tracking recruitment costs

 Did you know that between 90- 95% of businesses underestimate their recruitment costs?
 Getting the cost of your recruitment process right is extremely important.
-Failing to do so results in businesses making bad decisions that can end up increasing the cost of recruitment instead of decreasing them!
+Failing to do so results in businesses making bad decisions that can increase the cost of recruitment instead of decreasing them!

 Calculate your cost per hire

 Before you get starting on your cost-cutting recruitment process, work out your current cost per hire.
 To do so is easy.
-Add together all recruitment costs involved including internal and external activity, then divide this by the number of hires within a time period.
-E.g. £60,000 was spent on external costs and £15,000 on internal recruitment activity.
+Add together all recruitment costs involved, including internal and external activity, then divide this by the number of hires within a time period.
+E.g. they spent £60,000 on external costs and £15,000 on internal recruitment activity.
 You also hired 15 people within the same time frame. (£75,000/ 15= £5,000).
 Therefore, your cost per hire is £5000.

 How to reduce recruitment cost